Prime Minister of the Czech Republic

 The prime minister of the Czech Republic (Czech: Předseda vlády České republiky) (Note: The formal translation is Chair of the Government.
 In Czech, the most common term is premiér (Premier), another one is ministerský předseda (Minister-President).) is the head of the government of the Czech Republic and the de facto leader and most powerful member of the executive branch.

 The Constitution provides that certain presidential actions require the prime minister's countersignature, including in appointing judges and ambassadors, commanding the military, ratifying treaties and issuing amnesties.

-The current prime minister, Petr Fiala, leader of the ODS, was sworn-in by President Miloš Zeman on 17 December 2021, following the 2021 election and serves as 13th person in the office.
+The current prime minister, Andrej Babiš, leader of ANO, was sworn-in by President Petr Pavel on 9 December 2025, following the 2025 election and serves as the 14th person in the office.

 Role

 The prime minister is also authorised to release a member of the government or from confidence, relating to classified information.
 By virtue of their position, they represent the Czech Republic in the European Council and are entitled to a diplomatic passport.

 The prime minister also serves as direct superior of the General Inspection of Security Forces, when they appoint and dismiss its director, who is responsible to them of the performance of their function.

 According to Article 63 of the Constitution, the prime minister bears responsibility for signing the decisions together with the entire government of Czech Republic.
 They can authorise another member of the government to countersign and refuse to co-sign.